Rphad/Decentraland-Online-Users/README.md

 # Decentraland-Online-Users

+**The dashboard is live !
+See it on my website : https://www.rphad.com/dcl_dashboard**

 ## What is this repo about ?
 This little repository includes a script that I use to fetch the amount of online users in [Decentraland](https://www.decentraland.org).
 It runs every 5 minutes on a Raspberry Pi, and I achieved that using a cron [cron](https://en.wikipedia.org/wiki/Cron) entry: `*/5 * * * *  node getOnlineUsers.js`.